China row threatens to upstage league's return to Japan

-SAITAMA, Japan (Reuters) - The NBA returned to Japan for the first time in 16 years on Tuesday, with preseason action between the Houston Rockets and the Toronto Raptors - but it was the league’s growing crisis in neighboring China that demanded much of the attention.
+SAITAMA, Japan (Reuters) - The NBA returned to Japan for the first time in 16 years on Tuesday, with pre season action between the Houston Rockets and the Toronto Raptors - but it was the league’s growing crisis in neighboring China that demanded much of the attention.

 NBA commissioner Adam Silver opened a pre-game news conference talking about the future of basketball in Japan before being peppered with questions about the uproar over a tweet by the Rockets’ general manager in support of pro-democracy protests in Hong Kong.